-If you are here to find out if cannabis can cure bipolar disorder, I have to disappoint you right away.
+If you are here to find out if cannabis can help bipolar disorder, I have to disappoint you right away.

-There is no scientific consensus on whether cannabis is good for treating the symptoms of bipolar disorder.
+There is no scientific consensus on whether marijuana is effective in treating in bipolar disorder.

-Even the experiences of patients are subjective and divided, where some hold on to the herb claiming it helps them on so many levels, and others stay the hell away from it because it made their symptoms worse when they tried it the first time.
+Even the experiences of patients are divided, with some claiming that cannabis helps manage their symptoms, and others who stay the hell away from it because it made their symptoms worse the first time they tried it.

 I wanted to get to the bottom of this, so I went on a hunt for studies exploring this topic and searched for opinions of people that suffer from this horrible condition.